 Diversity is an abstract noun formed on the adjective diverse.
-The adjective was borrowed into Late Middle English from Latin, along with the variant form divers.
-Both forms of the adjective are still often used to describe populations with internal variation.
-In this sense, although diverse seems to have been always able to modify a singular noun, generally some plural population would have been implied.
-Thus, she is diverse in her talents would gloss as ‘her talents are diverse’.
-Similarly, her background is diverse would gloss as, ‘She has a diverse array of experiences in her background’.
+The adjective was borrowed into Middle English from Latin, along with the (now rare) variant form divers.
+It is typically used to describe populations with internal variation.
+Although diverse seems to have been always able to modify a singular noun, generally some plural population would have been implied.
+Thus, “she is diverse in her talents” would gloss as “her talents are diverse.”
+Similarly, “her background is diverse” would gloss as “she has a diverse array of experiences in her background.”
 Usages such as these are extremely common today.
-In addition, the construction A is diverse from/to B was used from Old English onwards, through at least to 19c, glossed as ‘A is different from B’, though that usage seems less common today.
-In late Middle English and Early Modern English, it was also possible to use divers (but not diverse) with the sense ‘different from what is right or good’.
-The Historical Thesaurus of English lists over 60 synonyms or near-synonyms for diverse since Old English, including unlike, different and sundry from ME, and distinct, disparate and heterogeneous from Early Modern English.
+In addition, the construction “A is diverse from/to B” was used from Middle English onward, through at least to C19, glossed as “A is different from B,” though that usage seems less common today.
+In late Middle English and Early Modern English, it was also possible to use divers (but not diverse) with the sense “different from, or opposed to what is right, good, or profitable.”
+The Historical Thesaurus of English lists over sixty synonyms or near-synonyms for diverse since Old English, including unlike, different, and sundry from ME, and distinct, disparate, and heterogeneous from Early Modern English.

 The term today seems overwhelmingly to be used in relation to human populations with particular types of internal demographic variation.
-It is not uncommon today, for instance, to refer to a diverse city, a diverse neighbourhood, a diverse society, a diverse student body, a diverse profession, or a diverse workforce.
-In addition, it is quite common to specify how the given population is diverse, including by means of such adjective phrases as racially diverse, ethnically diverse, and demographically diverse, or by use of phrases such as nominalised gender diversity.
+It is not uncommon today, for instance, to refer to a diverse city, a diverse neighborhood, a diverse society, a diverse student body, a diverse profession, or a diverse workforce.
+In addition, it is quite common to specify how the given population is diverse, including by means of such adjective phrases as racially diverse, ethnically diverse, and demographically diverse, or by use of phrases such as nominalized gender diversity.
 Indeed, diverse today often implies variation within some notional or standard measure of human demographics.
-So, when television is diverse, thisseems often to refer to programming representing human populations with specific types of internal variation: variation in terms of race or ethnicity, gender, sexual orientation, or ability/disability.
+So, when television is diverse, this seems often to refer to programming representing human populations with specific types of internal variation: variation in terms of race or ethnicity, gender, sexual orientation, or ability/disability.
 Diverse television, reflecting this tendency, seems only rarely to refer to variation in terms of genre or other features, rather than population variation.
-In many instances, diverse can accordingly be used in alternation with multi-cultural, and in this way forms part of discourses of social and cultural contact, race, ethnicity, immigration, diaspora, and empire.
+In many instances, diverse can accordingly be used in alternation with multicultural, and in this way forms part of discourses of social and cultural contact, race, ethnicity, immigration, diaspora, and empire.
 Diverse can also be seen to alternate with vibrant, used as a term for populations noted for their internal racial or ethnic variation.

-In very recent usage, diverse has become a descriptor of individuals without explicit reference to any comparator or population, referring instead to individuals showing some ‘non-normative’ or marked characteristics.
+In very recent usage, diverse has become a descriptor of individuals without explicit reference to any comparator or population, referring instead to individuals showing some “non-normative” or marked characteristics.
 A diverse group can include an individual diverse member, for example.
 This use seems to be evidenced particularly strongly in the spheres of employment and education.
 It is possible to view the change, linguistically, as related to back-formation, from plural constructions referencing populations with internal variation, including diverse candidates and diverse learners, to singular constructions referencing the marked variant within the population, including a diverse candidate and a diverse learner.
-But while diversity of populations is often standardised and quantified (e.g. in measures of increasing or decreasing diversity in an elected parliament or city neighbourhood), the diversity of an individual is not generally represented as quantified or variable, but as something absolute, defined by some assumed demographic benchmark.
+But while diversity of populations is often standardized and quantified (e.g., in measures of increasing or decreasing diversity in an elected parliament or city neighborhood), the diversity of an individual is not generally represented as quantified or variable, but as something absolute, defined by some assumed demographic benchmark.

-By highlighting a diverse candidate and diverse hire, non-normative or marked individual attributes, and representation of minority demographics, may be incorporated into calculations of the value of labour.
+By highlighting a diverse candidate and diverse hire, non-normative or marked individual attributes and representation of minority demographics may be incorporated into calculations of the value of labor.
 In fact, such features are used in discussions both for and against particular value associated with the diverse candidate.
-For example, race and disability can become measures of capital when embedded in discussion of ‘cost-per-diverse-hire’; and they can feature in strategic assessment of commercial advantages or disadvantages in hiring a non-normative or marked candidate.
-In such employment discourse, focus is on the quantum of value of an individual worker with absolute demographic characteristics rather than on the value of a collective population of workers with its internal variation (or diversity in another sense).
-In relating the two, diversity management comes to be conceived as an important activity for organisations and businesses with an associated skill set.
-Often supported by diversity consultants, such diversity management canconsist of analyses of the capital value of a diverse hire, while also providing diversity training for employees who represent majority demographics in how to interact with a diverse hire representing a minority demographic.
+For example, race and disability can become measures of capital when embedded in discussion of “cost-per-diverse-hire”; and they can feature in strategic assessment of commercial advantages or disadvantages in hiring a non-normative or marked candidate.
+Such employment discourse focuses on the quantum of value of an individual worker with absolute demographic characteristics rather than on the value of a collective population of workers with its internal variation (or diversity in another sense).
+In relating the two, diversity management comes to be conceived as an important activity for organizations and businesses.
+Often supported by diversity consultants, such diversity management can consist of analyses of the capital value of a diverse hire, while also providing diversity training for employees who represent majority demographics in how to interact with a diverse hire representing a minority demographic.